ksb-intel/Searchlight-IMINT-Lab/README.md

 <img width="2327" height="892" alt="image" src="https://github.com/user-attachments/assets/fa7ecdd1-6796-4fd3-82f3-3a11e9fd369b" />

 <br>
-A hands-on walkthrough of the TryHackMe room **Searchlight - IMINT**, exploring the disciplines of Image Intelligence (IMINT) and Geospatial Intelligence (GEOINT).
-Each task presents an image and asks you to geolocate it using visual analysis, reverse image search, and open-source tools — no credentials, no systems access, just a sharp eye and a browser.
+A hands-on write-up of the TryHackMe room **Searchlight - IMINT**, involving Image Intelligence (IMINT) and Geospatial Intelligence (GEOINT).
+Each task presents an image to geolocate utilizing visual analysis, reverse image search, and other open-source tools.

 ## ⚠️ Disclaimer

-All reconnaissance in this lab was conducted passively using publicly available information only.
-No systems were accessed, no authentication was attempted, and no data was exfiltrated.
-This lab is for educational purposes and should not be used for any unauthorized or malicious activity.
+All reconnaissance in this lab was conducted passively using publicly available information.
+This lab is for educational purposes and should not be used for unauthorized or malicious activity.

 ---

 ## What is IMINT / GEOINT?

-**IMINT (Imagery Intelligence)** is the practice of extracting actionable intelligence from images and video. **GEOINT (Geospatial Intelligence)** extends this to geographic context by identifying where something is, when it happened, and what the surroundings tell us.
+**IMINT (Imagery Intelligence)** is the practice of extracting actionable intelligence from images and videos. **GEOINT (Geospatial Intelligence)** extends this to geographic context by identifying where something is, when it happened, and what the surroundings tell us.

 According to GEOINT expert [Benjamin Strick](https://twitter.com/BenDoBrown), there are five core elements to consider when analyzing an image: